|

 Instructor: Kathy Anderson

-This class is part of a series with expert gardener, landscape designer and water ecologist Kathy Anderson.
+This class is taught by expert gardener, landscape designer and water ecologist Kathy Anderson.
 She has extensive experience in site assessments and rain garden designs for residential properties, and is a hands-on consultant through her business, Bountiful Landscapes.
 All levels of interest and skills welcome.
-Supplies included.

 |